SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 Now, with positions like that, why do they even hold medical licenses, let alone testify before the Senate _against vaccines in the midst of a pandemic_?
 And why do we tolerate so many Republicans who enable this sort of crap?
+Why does the frail gleam of a ray of good news have to be accompanied by right-wing self-destructive idiocy?

 [_O tempora, o mores](https://en.wikipedia.org/wiki/O_tempora,_o_mores!), indeed!